RyotaUshio/obsidian-pdf-plus/README.md

 ### Copying links to PDF files

+#### Copy links with ease

+- **Color palette in PDF toolbar**: See above for the details.
 - **`Copy link to selection` command**: This is the same thing as the "Copy link to selection" in the right-click menu, but this command allows you to trigger it quickly via a hotkey.
 I recommend using `Ctrl`+`Shift`+`C`/`Cmd`+`Shift`+`C`.
   > Note: this command cannot be triggered from the Command Palette.
 Make sure that you set a custom hotkey for it.

+#### Display text options

-- **Copy link with/without alias**: When copying a link to a selection or an annotation in a PDF file, Obsidian appends an alias `<pdf file title>, page <page number>` to the link text by default.
+- **Copy link with/without display text**: When copying a link to a selection or an annotation in a PDF file, Obsidian appends `|<pdf file title>, page <page number>` to the link text by default.
 This plugin allows you to disable this behavior if you don't like it.
+- **Custom display text format**: You can customize the template format that will be applied the display text  when copying a link to a selection or an annotation in PDF viewer.
+Each `{{...}}` in the template will be evaluated as a JavaScript expression with many variables available.
+See the plugin settings for the details.

 ### Embedding PDF files